gblykin/yii2-server-log-tool/README.md

 CONFIGURATION
 -------------

+### Params

+Copy the file `config/params.php` to `config/params-local.php`.
+Edit the file `config/params-local.php` with real data.

 ### Database

+Copy the file `config/db.php` to `config/db-local.php`.
-Edit the file `config/db.php` with real data, for example:
+Edit the file `config/db-local.php` with real data, for example:

 ```php
 return [